DavidPickles/jottings-pub/book-club-record.md

 #### Noam Chomsky *A New Generation Draws the Line: Kosovo, East Timor and the Standards of the West*
 `<NO MEETING DATE> `
-- I'm embarassed to admit it in certain circles, but Chomsky's political writing rarely engage me.
+- I'd like to like Chomsky, but this one didn't leave much lasting impression

 #### Nick Cohen *What's Left?: How the Left Lost its Way*
 `<NO MEETING DATE> `Rating: 6